GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 #### Risk Adjustment (RA)

-To initially identify an RA, add a \"risk-adjustment\" FedRAMP Extension property to the risk field and set its value to \"investigating\".
-Once evidence is identified or mitigating factors are implemented, change the risk assembly\'s \"risk-adjustment\" value to \"pending\" and add an observation with the type field set to \"risk-adjustment\".
+To initially identify an RA, add a `risk-adjustment` FedRAMP Extension property to the risk field and set its value to `investigating`.
+Once evidence is identified or mitigating factors are implemented, change the risk assembly's `risk-adjustment` value to `pending` and add an observation with the type field set to `risk-adjustment`.
 Typically, the method is set to EXAMINE; however, another method may be identified if more appropriate.
 Add an additional related-observation field linking the poam-item to the new observation.